-If you saw your friend John eating more than his fair share of food in a time of scarce resource, and you had no way to gossip, the confrontation between you and John would probably result in at least one death or severe altercation.
-By gossiping to other group members, you can avoid confrontation, and the group will pressure him to change his greedy ways by using subtle cues (like refusing to share food with him).
+If you saw your friend John eating more than his fair share of food in a time of scarce resources and you had no way to gossip, the confrontation between you and John would probably result in at least one death or severe altercation.
+By gossiping with other group members, you can avoid conflict, and the group will pressure him to change his greedy ways by using subtle cues (like refusing to share food with him).

 There is no doubt that gossip harms others but also be used positively.
-If you talk about John positively behind his back, that message becomes stronger to other group members because it is perceived as authentic.
+If you talk about John positively behind his back, that message becomes more vital to other group members because it is perceived as authentic.

 Considering this, when word travels back to John, your relationship with him will skyrocket more than simple face-to-face praise can ever achieve.

-Point three revealed how cliques can form and how these can pose certain challenges to a leader.
+Point three revealed how cliques could form and pose specific challenges to a leader.
 This is one of those challenges.

-Have you ever had an experience where you find someone as a “good person” individually but that the group he belongs to is anything but a good force in the world?
-For example, you might find that as an individual, your neighbor is a great person – until you found out that she belongs to a different political party.
+Have you ever had an experience where you find someone as a “good person” individually but that the group he belongs to is anything but a reasonable force in the world?
+For example, you might find that as an individual, your neighbor is a great person – until you find out that she belongs to a different political party.

 In other words, groups breed adversity.

 When in groups, we can’t help but compete with opposing groups.
 A 2001 study by psychologist Insko et al. used the classic game “The Prisoner’s Dilemma” to measure competitiveness in-group vs. alone.
-What he found was that, alone, people were competitive 37% of the time.
-They were competitive 54% of the time in groups – more than a 50% increase.
+He found that, alone, people were competitive 37% of the time.
+They were competitive 54% of the time in groups – more than 50%.

-Competition between cliques in a company can be extremely destructive.
+Competition between cliques in a company can be highly destructive.
 Each department makes another’s job difficult to do.
 Some experts believe this is how Enron collapsed.
-Enron, the former poster child of organizational management, encouraged competition between its own departments to the extreme.
+Enron, the former poster child of organizational management, encouraged competition between its departments to the extreme.